 BigCommerce also takes information security extremely seriously.
 They have top of the line hacker deterrent hardware firewalls and use SSL to protect all their customer information.

 With a stellar track record in the past and superb support for clients via extensive guides, videos, and other tools, BigCommerce is a great platform to host your online business on.

 WooCommerce is truly the most customizable ecommerce platform out there, which is perhaps why it’s extremely popular amongst designers and ecommerce developers as they have a massive amount of flexibility with the platform’s features to be creative.

-WooCommerce is an open source ecommerce platform which is built on WordPress.
+WooCommerce is an open-source ecommerce platform that is built on WordPress.
 This is extremely interesting as it’s the perfect combination of commerce and content with a high scale for customization.
 WordPress, impressively, is the software that runs about 26% of the web, this means that WooCommerce can basically run with the widest variety of plugins on the internet while providing a sense of familiarity to those who are already experienced with the content management system of WordPress.

 When using WooCommerce, WordPress is actually the platform that enables you to build the website for your store but the WooCommerce plug-in is what transforms your site into an online store.
 The basic plug-in is free to use, however, you can add additional functionality and features by installing more plug-ins.

 Even though WooCommerce isn’t the only plug-in available to transform a WordPress website into an ecommerce store, it is by far the most popular—which means that there is an abundance of knowledge and support out there to help you get your store running.